Brighten Your Yard with Colorful Fall Trees

 Beech

 American and European beech trees are great options if you want color later into the fall.
 They turn color after many other trees and hold onto their leaves longer.
-This is a downside only if you like to complete your
+This is a downside only if you like to complete your fall clean-up

 earlier in the season.
 Otherwise, you can enjoy their beauty even after other trees have dropped all their leaves.
 As an added bonus, beech trees bear edible nuts, which you can harvest for yourself or leave for local wildlife.
 They also have beautiful bark, which will provide interest even into the winter.